jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

-multiplication B3 is  barely legible, it does not  help understand the mechanism of  multiplication (you cannot  easily guess how  to compute the units  and the tens  of the product)  and it is  incompatible with `Int` typed  line numbers  and column  numbers.So the  module provides only the A2 and B2 variants, renamed `jalousie-A` and `jalousie-B`.
+multiplication B3 is  barely legible, it does not  help understand the mechanism of  multiplication (you cannot  easily guess how  to compute the units  and the tens  of the product)  and it is  incompatible with `Int` typed  line numbers  and column  numbers.
+So the module provides only the A2 and B2 variants, renamed `jalousie-A` and `jalousie-B`.
 In addition, the module does not draw inner vertical and horizontal lines.
 It looks
 like: